brightbox/docs.brightbox.com/content/guides/cli/load-balancers.md

 ### Listeners

-Load Balancers listen on port `80` in http mode and port `443` in tcp mode by default.
+By default, Load Balancers listen on port `80` in `http` and `http+ws` mode and port `443` in `tcp` mode.
 HTTP requests get a `X-Forwarded-For` header added as they pass through the balancer, so your web servers can find the user's IP address.
 TCP mode doesn't modify the request at all, so it can be used for SSL and other types of connections (like MySQL or SMTP).

-You can specify your own listeners in the format `in-port:out-port:type`. `in-port` is the port that the load balancer listens on and `type` is the mode, currently `http` or `tcp`. `out-port` is the port the load balancer will connect to on your back end servers - usually this will be the same as `in-port`.
+You can specify your own listeners in the format `in-port:out-port:type:timeout`. `in-port` is the port that the load balancer listens on and `type` is the mode, currently `http`, `http+ws` or `tcp`. `out-port` is the port the load balancer will connect to on your back end servers - usually this will be the same as `in-port`.
 You can comma separate multiple listeners.